programingjd/tiered_server/README.md

 The static content comes from a GitHub repository.<br>
 [zip_static_handler](https://crates.io/crates/zip_static_handler) is used for that purpose.<br>
-The [project page](https://github.com/programingjd/zip_static_handler) details the conventions for directory indices and redirects.
+The [project page](https://github.com/programingjd/zip_static_handler) details the conventions for directory indices and redirects.<br>
 Which repository is used is configurable with the environment variables:

 - `STATIC_GITHUB_USER`
 - `STATIC_GITHUB_REPOSITORY`
 - `STATIC_GITHUB_BRANCH`

-You can also set up a webhook to notify the server when the content has changed and needs to be updated.
+You can also set up a webhook to notify the server when the content has changed and needs to be updated.<br>
-You can do that with a GitHub push webhook (you can use any path, the server ignores it).
+You can do that with a GitHub push webhook (you can use any path, the server ignores it).<br>
 You need to specify the token with the variable:

 - `STATIC_GITHUB_WEBHOOK_TOKEN`

-Part of the static content should include templates for the messages sent for account creation and credentials resets.
+Part of the static content should include templates for the messages sent for new account creation requests and one-time login requests.<br>
 You need to specify where those templates are with the variable:

 - `TEMPLATE_PATH_PREFIX` (defaults to `/templates` if not set)